 Invoices and transactions can then be assigned to either “Davidsons Ltd.” or “Dave Davidson” directly.

 Jetpack CRM allows you to create and manage quotes, invoices, and transactions against contacts.
 While this setup may be used in some senses like an ecommerce platform, really the aim with Jetpack CRM is to effectively manage a contact list, including manually billing them (e.g. getting invoices paid online).
 This works well, via our client portal, but if you want a fuller ecommerce setup, we recommend using WooCommerce, which we integrate with, (it’s really great).

 Bookings: While Jetpack CRM has a useful Task scheduler which can help manage tasks against contacts, we do not have a pure booking layer.
-For this we recommend using WooCommerce and a WooCommerce bookings plugin, (integrated into Jetpack CRM via WooCommerce Connect).
+For this we recommend using WooCommerce and a WooCommerce bookings plugin, (integrated into Jetpack CRM via the built-in WooCommerce Sync feature.)

 Recurring subscriptions: Much as above, you could create an invoice via Jetpack CRM, then make it recurr via Stripe and have that synced into Jetpack CRM via StripeSync, but in this instance we’d recommend using WooCommerce subscriptions.

 We occasionally get asked if Jetpack CRM can help calculate and pay sales commissions.
 We do have some users who are using the CRM for this, but there is no direct features out of the box which will provide this functionality, these users are simply totting up the transactions assigned to contacts based on their ‘owners’ in Jetpack CRM, then paying these commissions manually.
 We may in future expand our reporting to offer something along the lines of a sales summary per agent.